yinhweelim/cocreate/README.md

 ## Feature Highlights

 ### Access creator and patron features with a single log-in
-Seamlessly switch between creator and patron dashboards with our account toggle feature.
+Users can seamlessly switch between creator and patron dashboards with our account toggle feature.

 ### Portfolio builder
-Craft stunning portfolios with ease, showcasing your work through images and descriptions.
+Creators can craft stunning portfolios with ease, showcase portfolio projects and share their commissions process.

-### Commission page builder
+### Commission form builder
-Effectively accept commissions requests with a customizable form.
-Create product options to simplify the process.
+Creators can build their own commission request form and offer product options to simplify the process.

 ### Project management
-Efficiently manage projects on the creator dashboard
-- filter requests based on budget and deadlines.
+Creators can view and manage projects on the creator dashboard and filter requests based on budget and deadlines to prioritise work.

 ### Project tracking
-Effectively communicate expectations and updates with patrons via a shareable project tracking link
+Creators can effectively communicate expectations and updates with patrons via a shareable project tracking link.

 ---
 ## Setup